-John Mawurndjul was born in 1952 near Mumeka, Mann River, Central Arnhem Land, Northern Territory.
-A member of the Kuninjku people of Western Arnhem Land, he lives and works at Milmilngkan and Maningrida, Central Arnhem Land, Northern Territory.
+Born 1952, near Mumeka, Mann River, Central Arnhem Land, Northern Territory.
+Lives and works Milmilngkan and Maningrida, Central Arnhem Land.
+Kuninjku people.

-Working within the long tradition of bark painting, Mawurndjul’s work explores themes of spirituality, mythology and life cycle.
-The revered Nialyod, or Rainbow Serpent, has remained a central theme in his work along with the sacred places and Mardayin ceremonies of his ancestral homeland.
-Mawurndjul is well known for his innovative use of very fine rrark (crosshatching) in dazzlingly complex arrangements that dominate the surface of his paintings, depicting and encoding these sacred sites and stories.
+John Mawurndjul is well known for his innovative use of very fine rarrk (cross-hatching) in dazzlingly complex arrangements that dominate the surface of his paintings, depicting and encoding sacred sites and stories of his ancestral homelands.